akonakanchi/javaBootCamp/javaBasics/reedme.md

        enum season{ WINTER,SUMMER}

-## Java New Fetures java 10 to 16
+## Java New Features java 10 to 16
 - Java Modularization
   - java --list-modules
-  - Instead of one rt.jar (runtime jar) from java 8 since the size is growing up they have dividived rt.jar into multiple modules.
+  - Instead of one rt.jar (runtime jar) from java 8 since the size is growing up they have divided rt.jar into multiple modules.

-  - require module;
+          - requires module;
-  - require transitive module
+          - requires transitive module
           - export package;
           - opens package.a to module.b
+- Java API new Features
+    - copyOf methods on collections
+    - Files.readString
+    - Files.writeString
+    - Predicate.not
+    - String new methods
+    - Type Inference
+        - instead of actually type you can use **var** from java 10. java will figure out what is the type and all the methods are available.
+    - Switch expressions from V14 instead of switch blocks.
+    - Text block is similar to string and all operations are available. text block starts with 3 double quotes followed by new line and ended with 3 double quotes.
+        - any character or n new lines can be present in that string.
+        - this is introduced from V15
+    - Records
+        - when using records Public accessor Methods, constructor, equals, hashcode and to string are automatically created.
+        - we can also create custom implementation for these methods.